whayler1/rivets-example/readme.md

 });
 ```

 To start, all we'll do is create a data object with a key/value pair for our title.
-Then we use the `rivets.bind()` method to associate our data with a DOM element.
+Then we use the `rivets.bind()` function to associate our data with a DOM element.
 The first argument tells rivets where in the DOM to bind to, in this case we're binding to the element with id "candy-shop".
 Then we pass in an object.
 This is the object we'll have access to when templating content inside the bound element.
 We'll add our data object to it so we can reference it within the #candy-shop div.

 ### One Way Binding